-The Art of Language and Ideas ENGL 101-102 Choose two additional course from this area 6 The Language and History of Fine Arts Choose one course from this area 3 The Human Experience Choose two course from this area 6 U.S. and World Cultures Choose two course from this area 6 Quantitative and Symbolic Reasoning Choose two course from this area or one course from this area and PHIL 6 121 Investigation of the Natural World Choose two laboratory course from this area 8 Foreign Language Intermediate level: 201-202 6 Computer Proficiency 0-3 Electives 11-14 (Foreign Language: 101-102 if needed) 8 Total 60
+The Art of Language and Ideas

+ENGL 101-102 Choose two additional courses from this area 6 6

+The Language and History of Fine Arts

+Choose one course from this area 3

+The Human Experience

+Choose two courses from this area 6

+U.S. and World Cultures

+Choose three courses from this area, at least one of which must be in History 9

+Quantitative and Symbolic Reasoning

+Choose one course from this area 3-4

+Investigation of the Natural World

+Choose one laboratory course from this area 4

+Foreign Language

+Two courses from this area 6-8

+Computer Proficiency

+0-3

+Electives

+In deciding upon elective courses, students working closely with their academic advisors should consult the transfer path for their intended transfer college and program.
+Bear in mind that some colleges or programs may require or recommend more courses in a particular area (math, science, or foreign languages, for example) than are required for the AA degree at Richard Bland College.
+Those courses should be included in the electives taken as part of your academic plan at RBC.
+No more than 3 credits of PE may count toward graduation.
+11-17

+Total 60

-Associate's of Science Degree (A.S.)
+Associate of Science Degree (A.S.)

-The Associate's of Science Degree is designed primarily for those students who plan to complete their baccalaureate degrees in areas of education, business, health professions, social work, engineering, or one of the natural sciences.
-Depending upon the institution to which a student may transfer and the prospective major, the Associate's of Arts Degree may be more appropriate.
+The Associate of Science Degree is designed primarily for those students who plan to complete their baccalaureate degrees in areas of education, business, health professions, social work, engineering, or one of the natural sciences.
+Depending upon the institution to which a student may transfer and the prospective major, the Associate of Arts Degree may be more appropriate.
 Students are urged to consult an academic advisor on this matter.
 There is no foreign language requirement to earn this degree.

-A student must meet the following credit-hour requirements for the Associate's of Science Degree:
+A student must meet the following credit-hour requirements for the Associate of Science Degree.

-GENERAL ASSOCIATE'S OF SCIENCE DEGREE
+GENERAL ASSOCIATE OF SCIENCE DEGREE